 This course is designed with an applied focus for students interested in how psychology is used in everyday life and is related to other social sciences.
 The course surveys different psychological perspectives and theoretical foundations and how these are applied across a person's life taking into account the influence of factors such as culture, gender, ethnicity, historical cohort, and socio-economic status.
 A broad understanding of how scientists, clinicians, and practitioners study and apply psychology is emphasized.

-11 Child Psychology (3) UC:CSU ♥
+011 Child Psychology (3) UC:CSU 2Prerequisite: PSYCH 001 with a grade of C or